Carnegie Hall Is Among Cultural Sites That Got PPP Aid

 Thousands of nonprofit recipients were the kind of charities that feed the poor, help the disabled or care for senior citizens.
 But among them were also dozens of nonprofits that serve as the organizational structure for cultural institutions that already have access to wealthy benefactors, and already capture a sizable chunk of charitable donations.

-Carnegie Hall, one of the nation’s premiere performing arts spaces, received a loan of $5 million to $10 million despite having net assets of $497 million as of last year, most of which it holds in investments.
+Carnegie Hall, one of the nation’s premiere performing arts spaces, received a $5.5 million loan despite having net assets of $497 million as of last year, most of which it holds in investments.
 Most of its shows this season have been postponed or canceled because of the coronavirus, though it has been hosting performances over video.

+“The performing arts are expected to be one of the last industry sectors to recover from this crisis, and financial impact continues to be very significant,” said Synneve Carlino, a spokeswoman for Carnegie Hall.
+She said that even after budget cuts, the organization projects a deficit of $8 million for the fiscal year that ended on June 30.

 San Francisco’s symphony is one of the most well-funded in the country.
 Its former conductor, Michael Tilson Thomas, received a salary of $2.6 million, making him one of the highest-paid conductors in the country, and its musicians receive a base salary of more than $180,000, also among the highest in the country.
 It had total assets of $340 million last year, including investments of more than $280 million, according to the financial statement posted on its website.

-Note: (A previous version of this article corrected the size of Carnegie Hall’s assets.)